GaetandeCast/Bayesian_project/README.md

 ## Extention to the two other datasets

 To obtain the results on the two unused datasets, run `extension.py`, with python 3 and the packages included in requirements.txt.
+This is based on the original code of the article, found at https://github.com/mlresearch/v161/blob/gh-pages/jerfel21a/jerfel21a-supp.zip.

 ## Experiment on a Cauchy distribution